qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/gdal/rastermiscellaneous.rst

 attribute containing the filename, and a polygon geometry outlining the raster.
 This output is suitable for use with MapServer as a raster tileindex.

-This algorithm is derived from the `GDAL addo utility <`GDAL Tile Index utility <https://www.gdal.org/gdaltindex.html>`_ .
+This algorithm is derived from the
+`GDAL Tile Index utility <https://www.gdal.org/gdaltindex.html>`_ .

 ``Default menu``: :menuselection:`Raster --> Miscellaneous`